w3c/webidl2.js/README.md

 any of interfaces, exceptions, callbacks, etc. — anything that can occur at the root of the IDL).

+### IDL Type

+This structure is used in many other places (method return types, argument types, etc.).
+It captures a WebIDL type with a number of options.
+Types look like this and are typically attached to a field called `idlType`:

+    {
+        "sequence": false,
+        "nullable": false,
+        "array": false,
+        "union": false,
+        "idlType": "void"
+    }

+Where the fields are as follows:

+* `sequence`: Boolean indicating whether this is a sequence or not.
+* `nullable`: Boolean indicating whether this is nullable or not.
+* `array`: Either `false` to indicate that it is not an array, or a number for the level of array nesting.
+* `union`: Boolean indicating whether this is a union type or not.
+* `idlType`: Can be different things depending on context.
+In most cases, this will just be a string with the type name.
+But the reason this field isn't called "typeName" is because it can take more complex values.
+If the type is a union, then this contains an array of the types it unites.
+If it is a sequence, it contains an IDL type description for the type in the sequence.

 ### Interface
 Interfaces look like this: